 Save the file with a name and append the .bat file extension – eg; SFC_DISM_scan.bat.

 Repeatedly run the batch file with admin privilege (right-click the saved file and select Run as Administrator from the context menu) until it reports no errors – at which point you can now restart your PC and see if the issue has been resolved.
 If still unresolved, proceed with the next solution.

 In this solution, if this error started appearing after installing any software, you can uninstall the program and see if that helps.

 Once you finish uninstalling the software, restart your system and reinstall the program and see if this issue is resolved.

 You could restore your computer to a good point and see if it helps fix the problem for you.

-5] Run the Windows 10 Fresh Start process
+5] Run the Windows Fresh Start or Reset This PC process

 Bacup your data externally and then run Fresh Start.
 Available in Windows Security app, Fresh Start does the following:

 - Force Updates Windows 10 to the latest version.